top of page

 • A1C levels (long-term blood sugar control)

-If you’ve noticed fatigue, weight gain, or a family history of diabetes, these screenings become even more important.
+If you’ve noticed fatigue, weight gain, or a family history of diabetes, these screenings become even more important, and a men's annual bloodwork guide can help you understand what key markers mean.

 Cancer Screenings For Men